droxpopuli/HexMap/README.md

 # HexMap
 A GDscript based hex library with storage and helper functions.

 To use in your own project stick the HexMap folder in addons at the top level of your project folder.
-In Porject Properties enable the plugin.
+In Project Properties enable the plugin.
 The new HexMap Node will be available to use.

 # Usage
 Coming soon... (the function headers in the source are quite understandable)